mcandocia/keyToEnglish/README.md

 ## Installation

-Currently, it is available on GitHub, but it should hopefully be available on CRAN soon.

-It can be installed from GitHub via
+The latest version on GitHub can be installed via

     install.packages('devtools')
     devtools::install_github("mcandocia/keyToEnglish")

 *Note: this should ideally be done from a new R session.*

-When on CRAN, it can be installed with
+Normally, you should install it from CRAN with

     install.packages('keyToEnglish')